 Business Case in Project Management: A Complete Guide

-A business case is typically created by the project sponsor at the beginning of a project as part of the initiation phase.
-As a process, it determines whether a proposed investment is worth making or not, taking into consideration many factors that are unique to the organization and its environment, including the available information and how this information is used.
+The project sponsor typically creates a business case at the beginning of a project as part of the initiation phase.
+This document aims to determine whether a proposed investment is worth making, considering many factors unique to the organization and its environment, including the available information and how it is used.

-The practice of project management does not establish a single and strict format of the business case document.
+The practice of project management does not establish a single and strict format for the business case document.
 Still, the development process tends to answer several common questions, including:

 - What is the business problem?